 First impressions matter, so they say, but in online learning they really do matter.
 Ebbinghaus showed us, back in 1885, that memory has a tendency towards ‘primacy and recency’, a bias in which the first and last things are retained and recalled better than what is presented in-between.
 So pay attention to the intro.
 It is the door to the learning experience and they should want to push it open.
 Make it relevant and memorable.

 Too many courses are have titles that seem designed to turn you off before you’ve even started.
 A great title will catch attention, intrigue, give an idea of the content and even set the tone or voice of the leaning experience.
 Write a list of titles, one word titles, two word titles, three word titles, Why..., How to...
 Is there a concrete image that can be used?
 How about a play on words, rather than Use of Gamification in mobile learning' try 'Game of Phones'.
 Pick a title that excites.
 That’s what movie makers do and it’s a good practice.
 Rather than ‘Learning technologies 101’ try “From Gutenberg to Zuckerberg’.
 Be more imaginative.
 Question?
-Did the title to this article get you here in the first place?
+Did the title to this article, or word 'badass' get you here in the first place?
+One can also do a little A/B testing to get this right - this is what tech and ad companies do as a matter of course.

 3. Ditch learning objectives

-I’ll say this again.
 Straight out of behaviourism, this practice lingers on and on in courses.
 In online courses, avoid this edu-speak and focus on an effort that gets the learners attention.
-Attention is all in learning and it is counter-productive to bore them with a list of dull objectives.
+Attention is important in learning and it is counter-productive to bore them with a list of dull objectives.
 For more on this see 7 reasons to kill up-front learning objectives

-4. Avoid paddingSubject matter experts, perhaps because they’re used to writing dull textbooks or manuals, have the unerring habit of writing long ‘Introduction to…’ or ‘The history of…’ or ‘Background to…’ at the start of courses.
+4. Avoid paddingSubject matter experts, perhaps because they’re used to writing textbooks or manuals, have the unerring habit of writing over-long pieces called ‘Introduction to…’ or ‘The history of…’ or ‘Background to…’ at the start of courses.
 This is rarely either necessary or desirable.
 Attention is your currency, don’t devalue it by turning your subject into a snoozefest.
+Look at how great books and movies grab you with their opening lines or scenes.

 5. Focus on just one thing